Top Oz Tours offers a great range of London tours and experiences. You can browse the options here.

 You can see some top West End shows at discounted prices by lining up at the official TKTS booth in Leicester Square, but you should also check out the independent theatres — where you can pick up a ticket for as little as $10.
 Cheap doesn’t mean low quality though, and you can enjoy gems like La Boheme and Fawlty Towers in quirky, out-of-the-way theatres with plenty of character.

-The best way to explore central London is on foot.
-If you’re old-school, grab a free tourist map and head off in whatever direction takes your fancy.
-For app lovers, options like Citymapper will see you swaggering about the place like a local in no time.
+Without doubt, the best way to explore central London is on foot.
+If you’re old-school, grab a free tourist map from one of the city’s five visitor information centres and head off in whatever direction takes your fancy.
+For app aficionados, free options like Citymapper and Trail Tale will soon see you swaggering about the place like a local.

 Let’s get one thing straight: if you want to eat ‘out’ in London you’re going to have to pay dearly.
 So get creative!
-Try Brick Lane in the East End for a curry with attitude, Chinatown for a delightfully confusing array of affordable Asian cuisine, and Borough Markets for, well, pretty much anything your taste buds desire!
+Try Brick Lane in the East End for a curry with attitude, Chinatown for a cornucopia of affordable Asian eateries, and Borough Market for, well, pretty much anything your taste buds desire!

 Browse our range of London tours and experiences here.